spryker/spryker-shop-core/Bundles/CatalogPage/src/SprykerShop/Yves/CatalogPage/Theme/default/components/molecules/filter-rating/README.md

 # filter-rating (molecule)

-Allows you to filter by rating.
+Enables filtering by rating.
 The values are normalized within boundaries.
-The maximum value can be set (to max), the minimum is always 0.
+The maximum value can be set (to max) while the minimum one is always 0.

 ## Code sample